Meaning of Foreclosure

 - If the duration of the loan just began, then it is better to foreclose if possible.
 However, if the duration of the loan is almost going to be completed, then it is not advisable to foreclose the loan.

 The method to calculate EMI for a two-wheeler loan is no different from that of a personal loan.
 Two-wheeler loan comes under the category of a personal loan.
-All terms and conditions of a personal loan are also applicable for a two-wheeler loan except that the purpose of this personal loan is to buy a two-wheeler.
+All terms and conditions of an online personal loan are also applicable for a two-wheeler loan except that the purpose of this personal loan is to buy a two-wheeler.
 Interest rates are also comparable to a regular personal loan.

 EMI calculation formula